How to Embroider Letters [+ FREE Template!]

 If you read our earlier post on embroidery and how to get started, and now you want more… then you’ve come to the right place!
 If you’re keen to learn how to embroider letters, then read on to discover exactly how to master a number of essential stitches that will enable you to do just that!

-Before we begin the project, here’s a guide for the stitches we’ll use.
+Before we begin the learning how to embroider letters with our tutorial project, here’s a guide for the basic stitches we’ll use.
 This section will be your project key.
-Here, I’ll take you step-by-step through how to complete a backstitch, a lazy-daisy stitch, and a satin stitch, enabling you to produce a bloomin’ great piece of embroidery!
+Here, I’ll take you step-by-step through how to complete a backstitch, a lazy-daisy stitch, and a satin stitch, enabling you to stitch letters and flowers, to produce a bloomin’ great piece of embroidery!

 1. Backstitch: For Lines & Outlines